-The Central Penn Paralegal Program is widely known for its academic rigor and enjoys a reputation of excellence within the legal community.
+The Central Penn Paralegal associate degree program is widely known for its academic rigor and enjoys a reputation for excellence within the legal community.
 With few exceptions, all courses are taught by licensed attorneys, providing graduates of this program with instruction from those who are most academically and experientially qualified.
-Students also participate in a wide variety of hands-on learning activities including field trips, a mock trial, guest lecturers, and an internship.
+Students also participate in a wide variety of hands-on learning activities, including field trips, a mock trial, guest lectures, and an internship.